Blendify/blender-manual/trunk/blender_docs/manual/editors/vse/sequencer/strips/effects/multiply.rst

    This effect reduces the global luminosity of the picture (the result will always be smaller than the smallest operand).
-   If one of the image is all white, the result is the other picture;
+   If one of the images is all white, the result is the other picture;
-   if one of the image is all black, the result is all black!
+   if one of the images is all black, the result is all black!

 Options